manifold-systems/manifold/docs/manifold-templates.md

 </html>
 ```

-The above code will instantiate an `int y`, assign the value of 10 to it,
-and evaluate `y` twice: once to give the paragraph `font-size: 10`, and again
-within the paragraph block.
-It will generate the following HTML:
+The above template generates the following HTML:

 ```html
 <html>